 Pain should be routinely assessed and re-assessed using standard tools for pain.
 The most commonly used tools involve numeric scales (0 to 10), visual analogue scales (VAS), or picture scales such as the Wong-Baker FACES.
 In addition to assessing pain location and intensity, it is also important to assess pain frequency and duration as well as aggravating and alleviating factors.
 The assessment should further include a determination of how much pain is affecting function, sleep, and participation in therapy.
 Under-treated pain may lead to poor compliance with prosthetic fitting and/or training.
 The degree to which pain interferes with activities may be a function of the pain location.
 In one study, it was found that back pain interfered more significantly with daily function than the same level of intensity of PLP.
 These findings have implications for understanding the meaning of pain intensity levels, as well as for the assessment of pain intensity in persons with amputation-related pain.
-[13] In another study, evidence suggested that RLP, PLP, and back pain intensity ratings associated with each individual pain site made a statistically significant contribution to the prediction of interference with ADL even after controlling for the pain intensity of the other two symptoms.
+[13] In another study, evidence suggested that RLP, PLP, and back pain intensity ratings, as a group, may account for 20 percent of the variance in pain interference.
+The pain intensity ratings associated with each individual pain site made a statistically significant contribution to the prediction of interference with ADL even after controlling for the pain intensity of the other two symptoms.
 [14]